bitst0rm-pub/Formatter/README.md

 ## Configuration

-Formatter stores config files in 2 different locations:
+Formatter stores config files only in 2 different locations:

 - Plugin [config files](https://github.com/bitst0rm-pub/Formatter/tree/master/config) that control the behaviours of 3rd party plugins.
 The full list of supported options and parameters can be found on plugins dev websites.
 Formatter provides only a set of default config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.<br/>
 Note: Do **not** use config files with suffix `.master.` This is the latest reference files and will be updated by any package updates.